Home Insurance Quotes

-- When the “all clear” is given, you can return to your house.
-Your insurance company will need to be notified and an electrician should come out to access the damage to your wiring.
+- An electrician should come out to access the damage to your wiring.

 Home insurance coverage

-In May of 2008, Susan Elliott experienced another lightning strike at her home.
+Susan Elliott experienced another lightning strike at her home just a few years later.
 "This one was worse; all of the power went out and there was a lot of damage," says Elliott, who had moved from Texas to New York.
-Luckily she was insured.
+Luckily, she was insured.